Piano Concerto No. 2 (Glass): Structure

-First movement: The Vision
+I. The Vision

 The opening movement begins with a broad statement by the piano and orchestra, working in unison to form a collaboration of orchestral minor chords and a whirling series of piano triplets shifting between minor and major modes.
 The agitated introduction settles onto a simple but expressive main theme punctuated by the tambourine.
 After a short while the piece quietens into a quick piano solo, which soon develops into a mellow exchange between the piano and woodwinds.
 The movement builds in intensity with characteristic Glass octave leaps into a rhythmic and repetitive climax sponsoring a calling trumpet supported by rapidly shifting piano undertones.
 Gradually the climax declines until the snare and piano share two major-key progressions, signalling a short but fluid exit of instruments.
 The last to leave are the strings; the piano then concludes the movement alone in soft minor resolutions (in some ways similar to those finishing the cadenza of Tchaikovsky's First Piano Concerto.)

 The subject matter of the first movement concentrates on the possibilities of the Lewis and Clark Expedition; Glass intends to indicate an amount of raw energy required for a "remarkable expedition" like that of the two men.
 Glass also wishes to convey a sense of structure and order, symbolizing the resolve of travelers; he does so by strictly controlling the energy expressed in the music, but allowing it to spark the thoughts of the listener beyond the confinement of rhythm.